Rétrospective du Festival de Cannes: A Cultural Bonanza With Pote tin Kyriaki / Never on Sunday (1960)

 Never on Sunday, an enlightening romantic comedy, sends out sparks of political and social to and fros.
 Dessin, as the stranger in a strange land, takes his character, Homer (of course), into the wilderness of the warm, fascinating Greek community.
 A devotion to their way of life is so intimate and true, from the love of the sea, to the comfort of the bustling tavernas.

-Mercouri, at the centre of it all, plays a happy-go-lucky prostitute.
-With a swing in her step and firecracker retorts at every turn, Ilya has a bond with her comrades rarely depicted in cinema through such an occupation.
+Mercouri, at the centre of it all, plays a happy-go-lucky prostitute (you can’t say that?).
+With a swing in her step and firecracker retorts at every turn, Ilya exudes a bond with her comrades rarely depicted in cinema through such an occupation.
 She is a free-spirited woman, dictated by nobody, and playing by her own rules.

 Never on Sunday catapults us into the infectious realm of the Greeks.
 Knowing this all too well myself, it seems not a lot has changed.
-Their outward approach to life, and sometimes misinterpreted tone of voice, is heart-warming to any of us that have experienced these wonderful people ourselves.
+Their arms outstretched approach to life, and sometimes misinterpreted tone of voice, is heart-warming to any of us that have experienced these wonderful people ourselves.
 Homer will learn this himself, already thrust into a kind of admiration of them.
 Caring enough, I guess, to want to make a difference.
+Like he’s going to resist anyway.

-From the introduction to Ilya, as she plunges into the sea for her regular swim – with oogling eyes on her from all sides – Homer is the one caught.
+From the introduction to Ilya, as she plunges into the sea for her regular swim – with ogling eyes on her from all sides – Homer is the one caught.
 The rapport and respect Ilya has from the locals is both fun and envious to behold.
-Interaction of said locals with Homer, also provide comedy by different means.
+Interaction of said locals with Homer, also provide comedy from a different standpoint.
 One scene, when Homer claps a dancer, he lands himself in hot water.
 The narrative explains why this is the case, and a slapstick wrestle ensues.

 Director and screenwriter, Jules Dassin, has certainly put his heart and soul into this.
 And although sprinkled with political dust, Never on Sunday is refreshingly light for the most part.
 Snappy dialogue, bouncing from one scene to the next, as well as a finely balanced black and white cinematography.
 The real star here, though, is Melina Mercouri.

 The actress, as her soon-to-be-husband hoped for, showed us everything she has.
 And I am talking the brash, exuberant, magnetic presence she provides us every minute she is on screen.
 Her Ilya is a terrifically layered character, and instantly recognisable as someone well-liked and highly-favoured.
-Mercouri would win the Best Actress prize at the Cannes Film Festival, and receive a nomination at the Academy Awards.
+Mercouri would win the Best Actress prize at the Cannes Film Festival, and receive a nomination at the Academy Awards to boot.

 Author: Robin Write